 And, to black apologists who argue that it’s not offensive when Maher said the N-word because of the context that he used it in, I ask: Why does that matter?
 He made a disgusting jest about slavery.
 He’s not laughing with us, he’s laughing at us.
 Don’t let his progressive politics fool you.

 Maher has been using his privilege as a famous comedian to say racist, Islamophobic, misogynistic things for years.
 Despite the apology he issued for using the N-word, he needs to be held accountable.
-If he doesn’t face any real consequences, then this will open the door for other white folks to denigrate black people.
-It’s time for black people to call him out, not defend him, because we know better.
+If he doesn’t face real consequences, then this will open the door for other white folks to denigrate black people.
+It’s time for black people to call him out, not defend him.
+We know better.